It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 The layering approach to outdoor wear allows for a combination of different garments that can be altered for varying circumstances such as weather, terrain and exercise intensity, while catering to individual needs and preferences.

 It’s important to select a base layer made from a fabric that is suited to your needs.
-Here are some of the most popular base layer fabrics and their main qualities:
+Here are some of the most popular fabrics used in them and their main qualities:

 - Merino wool – Super soft, comfortable and natural, Merino wool is highly reputed for its excellent thermoregulatory qualities, keeping you at an ideal temperature despite temperature fluctuations or an increase or decrease in activity levels.
 It is also naturally odor resistant and will not build up a stink like some synthetic garments do.